Privacy & Security

 tabs, activeTab |

-Create, update, and focus the targeted tab; read its URL/title to reflect state in your UI. | No tab spying beyond targeted tabs; no screenshots; no background scraping. |
+Create, update, and focus the targeted tab; read URL/title to reflect state in your UI. | No “tab spying” beyond your targeted controlled tabs; no background scraping. |

 storage |

-Store small local preferences (favorites, Allow-list, lab toggles). | No syncing to servers; no profiling. |
+Store small local preferences (favorites, Allow-list, feature toggles). | No syncing to servers; no profiling. |

-| Host access (content scripts) | Run predefined DOM actions inside sites you explicitly allow in the popup. | Does not bypass SOP; no cross-site data scraping. |
+| Host access (content scripts) | Run predefined DOM actions on hosts that you explicitly allow through the extension policy. | No SOP bypass; no arbitrary cross-site scraping. |

 3) Data handling (plain language)